Some people think on-page SEO is just throwing your keywords on the page.

 58. Does your page have broken links?

-Broken links hurt user experience and need to be tackled on a frequent basis.
+You must fix broken links because they can hurt the user experience.
 You should audit your page and site every quarter to identify and fix broken links.

 Screaming Frog SEO Spider is my favorite tool for accomplishing this goal.